seed-labs/seed-labs/lab-setup/virginia-cyber-range/README.md

   bank32W.com
   ```

 ## Misc.
-Issue
+Issues

 - Add the current folder "." to the `PATH` environment variable.
 Without it,
-  some lab may have small issue.
+  some labs may have small issues.

 - The version of `docker-compose` is 2.18.1, while the version on the SEED VM
   is 1.27.4, which is much older.
 The new version of `docker-compose`